Spiti Valley Itinerary (& Circuit Road Trip) from Shimla

 Spiti Valley Road Trip Highlights

-We also can run personalized trips — tailored to your interests and travel plans — for smaller groups (less than 6 people) and for people willing to incur an additional cost.
-The trip dates are subjected to notifications prevailing weather and road conditions.
+We also can run personalized trips — tailored to your interests and travel plans — for smaller groups (less than 4 people) and for people willing to incur an additional cost.
+Trip dates are subject to weather and road conditions, as determined by Shimla, Kinnaur and Lahaul & Spiti district administration.

 🚘 Spiti Tour (via Chandigarh to Shimla-Kinnaur-Kaza-Manali)